 Work Schedule and Benefits

-- Regardless of appointment location, all students will work full-time, 8 am to 5 pm, Monday through Friday, and 40 hours per week.
+- All students will work full-time, 8 am to 5 pm, Monday through Friday, and 40 hours per week.

 - Awardees should not participate in concurrent employment or courses during this program.

 - This internship does not provide health benefits, paid sick leave, paid vacation, or holiday pay.

 - Additional benefits include up to $1,000 for research support funds, complementary round-trip or one-way airfare to Houston, Texas to participate in the program, and housing assistance for qualified applicants.
 Applicants must indicate housing plans in the application or via email upon acceptance.